Dr Leisa-Maree Toms

 Biography

-Dr Leisa-Maree Toms is a Senior Lecturer in the School of Public Health and Social Work, Faculty of Health, QUT and Academic Lead for Research.She has 12 years of research experience within the field of Environmental Toxicology and Biomonitoring and has taught at The University of Queensland and QUT in the areas of population health, environmental toxicology and risk assessment.
+Dr Leisa-Maree Toms is an Associate Professor in the School of Public Health and Social Work, Faculty of Health, QUT.She has 20 years of research experience within the field of Environmental Toxicology and Biomonitoring and has taught at QUT and The University of Queensland in the areas of Environmental health, environmental toxicology and risk assessment.

 Personal details